McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/openapi/_index.en.md

 Please note that this can not resolve files inside of your `static` directory.
 The file must be a resource of the page or the site.

+Link warnings are also available for [images & links](configuration/content/linking#enabling-link-and-image-link-warnings) and the [include](shortcodes/include#enabling-link-warnings) shortcode.

 ### Loading an External Version of the Swagger UI Library

 {{% badge style="cyan" icon="gears" title=" " %}}Option{{% /badge %}} {{% badge style="green" icon="fa-fw fab fa-markdown" title=" " %}}Front Matter{{% /badge %}} The theme uses the shipped Swagger UI library by default.